arya8124/arya-s-project/README.md

 # 🚀 Arya's Project Portfolio

 Welcome to my project showcase!
-This repository contains multiple backend systems built using **Node.js**, **TypeScript**, and **Express**.
-Each project reflects practical use cases, clean code architecture, and modular development.
+This repository includes a collection of real-world backend systems built using **Node.js**, **TypeScript**, and **Express**.
+Each project demonstrates modular structure, clean code practices, and practical functionality.

 ---